-Responsibilities: e Operations Chief manages the direct resich can include the following: Site Facility Check/Security Search & Rescue Medical Student Care Student Release Start-Up Actions: Check in with Incident Commander for Obtain necessary equipment and supplie Put on position identifier, such as vest, i es from Logistics.
-Operational Duties: 0 0 0 0 Assume the duties of all operations positive available and assigned.
-As staff is assigned, brief them on the situheir activities, utilizing the position check of the state o tuation and supervise ecklists. for the Operations nal staff arrive, brief as needed. a.
-Appoint S&R Team ssary. ons staff, pass it on to Commander. ing tasks and priorities. owing standard gear, and documenting Closing Down: At the Incident Commander's (IC) directly operations staff no longer needed.
-Directly out through Timekeeping.
-Return equipment and reusable supplies.
-When authorized by IC, deactivate the logs.
-Provide logs and other relevant deposition. ect staff members to sign s to Logistics. section and close out all Equipment/ Supplies: Tv Fo est or position identifier, if available wo-way radio job description orms: Search & Rescue maps, large camp Section: Operations Site Facility Check/Securit Personnel: St aff as assigned.
+Responsibilities: e Operations Chief manages the direct resich can include the following: Site Facility Check/Security sponse to the disaster, Search & Rescue Student Care Medical Student Release Start-Up Actions: Check in with Incident Commander for solution necessary equipment and supplies Put on position identifier, such as vest, is s from Logistics.
+Operational Duties: Assume the duties of all operations positions until staff is available and assigned.
+As staff is assigned, brief them on the situation and supertheir activities, utilizing the position checklists. tuation and supervise for the Operations nal staff arrive, brief Coordinate Search & Rescue operations Leader to direct their operations if necess .
+Appoint S&R Team As information is received from operations staff, pass it Situation Analysis and/or the Incident Commander. ons staff, pass it on to Inform the Incident Commander regarding tasks and priorit Make sure that Operations staff are following standard procedures, utilizing appropriate safety gear, and docume owing standard their activities.
+Schedule breaks and reassign Operation section as needed. s staff within the Closing Down: Operations staff no longer needed.
+Dire ction, release ct staff members to sign out through Timekeeping.
+Return equipment and reusable supplies When authorized by IC, deactivate the s logs.
+Provide logs and other relevant de Documentation Unit. section and close out all Equipment/ Supplies: Tv est or position identifier, if available wo-way radio job description orms: Search & Rescue maps, large camp S&R equipment clipboard, paper, pensous map Section: Operations S Site Facility Check/Securit y Personnel: St aff as assigned.
 Work in pairs.

 Responsibilities: Take no action that will endanger yourself.
 Start Up Actions: □ Wear hard hat and orange identification vest if available. □ Take appropriate tools, job description clipboard, and radio. □ Put batteries in flashlight if necessary.
 Operational duties: □ As you do the following, observe the campus and report any damage by radio to the Command Post. □ Lock gates and major external doors. □ Locate/control/extinguish small fires as necessary. □ Check gas meter and, if gas is leaking, shut down gas supply. □ Shut down electricity only if building has clear structural damage or advised to do so by Command Post (CP). □ Post yellow caution tape around damaged or hazardous areas. □ Verify that campus is "locked down" and report same to CP. □ Advise CP of all actions taken for information and proper logging. □ Be sure that the entire campus has been checked for safety hazards and damage. □ No damage should be repaired prior to full documentation, such as photographs and video evidence, unless the repairs are essential to immediate life-safety. □ Route fire, rescue, police, etc. as appropriate. □ Direct all requests for information to the Public Information Officer Closing Down: □ Return equipment and reusable supplies to Logistics. □ When authorized by the Incident Commander, close out all logs.
 Provide logs and other relevant documents to the Documentation Unit.
-Equipment/ Supplies: Wear vest, hard hat, work gloves, and whistle.
+Equipment/ Supplies: Remember: If you Wear vest, hard hat, work gloves, and whistle.
 Carry campus 2-way radio, master keys, and clipboard with job description Carry bucket or duffel bag with goggles, flashlight, dust masks, yellow caution tape, and shutoff tools - for gas & (crescent wrench) are not acknowledged, you have not been heard.
-Repeat your "Remember: 11 you ate not acknowledged, you have not been near a response your transmission, being aware of other simultaneous transmissions.
+Repeat your transmission, being a ware of other simultaneous transmissions.